 4) Stay hydrated during intermittent fasting and breastfeeding because 90% of breast milk consists of water, and proper hydration is needed for a strong milk supply.
 Drink plenty of water (don't overdo it) throughout the day since a large part of our water intake typically comes from food.

 Intermittent fasting while breastfeeding 2-3 months after giving birth is safe if certain considerations are taken.
-To be on the safe side, speak with your physician before starting with intermittent fasting.
+To be safe wether you should fast or not, speak with your physician before starting with intermittent fasting.
 Shorter fasting times (<16 hours/day) are recommended.

 Do a gradual buildup of fasting length and pay attention to how you feel.
 Avoid extreme high fat/low carb diets.
 They can cause issues for you and/or your child.
 Consume at least 1800 well-balanced, nutrient-dense calories per day.